 The Quinnipiac University Poll is a nationally recognized leader in public opinion research taking the pulse of American voters, on a continual basis, across the country regarding key public policy issues and elections.
 For an in depth look into our roots, see the following article featured by Politico.

-As a part of the Department of Public Affairs within Quinnipiac University, polls are fully funded by the university.
+As a part of the Office of Marketing and Communications within Quinnipiac University, polls are fully funded by the university.
 The Quinnipiac University Poll collects data using live phone interviewers and scientific based methodology considered to be the gold standard in the industry.
 For further detail regarding how surveys are conducted, please see our Methodology page.

 The Quinnipiac University Poll’s staff are members of the American Association for Public Opinion Research (AAPOR) and the Poll is a charter member of AAPOR’s Transparency Initiative.

 The Quinnipiac University Poll has distinguished itself by becoming one of the most trusted names among polling organizations and is widely cited by journalists, public officials and researchers.
 In 2015, the Library of Congress selected the Quinnipiac University Poll website for inclusion in its historic collection of internet materials related to public policy topics.
 The findings of Quinnipiac University’s polls are routinely reported by news organizations that include the New York Times, Wall Street Journal, Washington Post, Associated Press, BBC, Reuters, USA Today, NPR, ABC, CBS, NBC, PBS, CNN, Fox News, and MSNBC.

 The Polling Perspective with Doug Schwartz is a podcast produced by the Quinnipiac University Poll and Quinnipiac University Podcasts.
 The podcast gives a behind-the-scenes look at public opinion polling and what is going on in politics today through a series of informal conversations between experts in the field.
 You can listen and subscribe on both Apple Podcasts and Spotify.